 Did you know that a trick with show cooking is to put your cakes and biscuits onto a teatowel to cool and not on a wire rack?
 That way there are no rack marks on the bottom.
 The judges do check!

-This year I cooked in the morning and took one lot of exhibits in, then came home from work and baked a couple of batches of scones, picked some grevilleas to enter, and assembled my display of fresh and dried spices.
+This year I cooked in the morning and took one lot of exhibits in, then went to work for the day.
+When I came home from work I baked a couple of batches of scones, picked some grevilleas to enter, and assembled my display of fresh and dried spices.
 Then I headed off again in the evening with my second lot of entries.

 I usually enter a few more exhibits than I did this year.
 It’s a bit of a bugger when work interferes with one’s usual contribution to the exhibitors’ pavilion!
 Other than my home grown and dried spices, I didn’t enter any other produce.
 I simply have not had enough in the garden this winter, and would rather eat what little I have.